-GRADES 12 CREDIT 5 units per semester
+SCHOOL EDHS GRADES 12 CREDIT 5 units per semester Monte IIC Descriptores etc. "ell

 This course is the second and final sciencebased CTE course in the Natural Resources program at EDHS.
-During the year, students will focus on independent projects, develop project management skills, and manage an independent or small group project to develop leadership skills, goal inquiry skills, setting. management, and communication skills.
-Students will continue to complete field studies to help relate cause and effect within the environment.
+During the year, students will focus on independent projects, develop project management skills, and manage an independent or small group project to develop leadership skills, inquiry skills, goal setting, time management, and communication skills.
+Students will continue to complete field studies to help relate cause and effect the patterns within environment.
 Community service and a senior project are a required part of this program.

-ENVIRONMENTAL BOTANY (Y)
+ENVIRONMENTAL BOTANY (Y) #0332